Stephen-Gates/report-gallery/docs/factsheet-map/index.md

 ### Filters

-Filters can be used to focus on the required Business Capabilities
+Use Filters to focus on the required Business Capabilities

 ### Editing

-Editing can be enabled in the report allowing you to move, remove or add factsheets.
+Enable editing to allow you to move, remove or add factsheets.
 These changes are made to the Inventory, not just visually in the report.

 ---